Learning-based Moving Horizon Estimation through Differentiable Convex Optimization Layers: Abstract

 \section{Abstract}

-For control it is essential to obtain an accurate estimate of the current system state, based on uncertain sensor measurements and existing system knowledge.
-An optimization-based moving horizon estimation (MHE) approach uses a dynamical model of the system, and further allows to integrate physical constraints on system states and uncertainties, to obtain a trajectory of state estimates.
-In this work, we address the problem of state estimation in case of constrained linear systems with parametric uncertainty.
-The proposed approach makes use of differentiable convex optimization layers to formulate an MHE state estimator, for systems with uncertain parameters.
-This formulation allows us to obtain the gradient of a squared output error, based on sensor measurements and state estimates, with respect to the uncertain system parameters, and update the believe of the parameters online using stochastic gradient descent (SGD).
-In a numerical example of estimating temperatures of a group of manufacturing machines, we show the performance of learning the unknown system parameters and the benefits of integrating physical state constraints in the MHE formulation.
+To control a dynamical system it is essential to obtain an accurate estimate of the current system state based on uncertain sensor measurements and existing system knowledge.
+An optimization-based moving horizon estimation (MHE) approach uses a dynamical model of the system, and further allows for integration of physical constraints on system states and uncertainties, to obtain a trajectory of state estimates.
+In this work, we address the problem of state estimation in the case of constrained linear systems with parametric uncertainty.
+The proposed approach makes use of differentiable convex optimization layers to formulate an MHE state estimator for systems with uncertain parameters.
+This formulation allows us to obtain the gradient of a squared and regularized output error, based on sensor measurements and state estimates, with respect to the current belief of the unknown system parameters.
+The parameters within the MHE problem can then be updated online using stochastic gradient descent (SGD) to improve the performance of the MHE.
+In a numerical example of estimating temperatures of a group of manufacturing machines, we show the performance of tuning the unknown system parameters and the benefits of integrating physical state constraints in the MHE formulation.

-\section{INTRODUCTION}
+\section{Introduction}